Croatia 2-Week Itinerary JetSettingFools.com

 Things To Do in Rovinj: A Complete Guide to Rovinj, Croatia by JetSettingFools.com

-DAY 4: Tour the Istrian Peninsula
+DAY 4: Tour Istria

 2-week Croatia Itinerary Motovun JetSetting Fools

-Day 4 is one of our favorite day trips in Croatia!
+Today you’ll go on one of our favorite day trips in Croatia!
 Participants get to spend the day touring the incredibly picturesque Istrian Peninsula.

-Start with a visit to Karlic Tartufi for a savory breakfast and an expedition in truffle hunting.
-Next, sip locally produced brandy at Aura Distillery in Buzet, then stop in the quaint hilltop town of Motovun for lunch-with-a-view.
-Travel back to the coast to the historic town of Porec, where you will gander at the opulent interior of the Euphrasian Basilica.
+Then stop in the quaint hilltop town of Motovun for lunch-with-a-view.
+Now, travel back to the coast and the historic town of Porec, where you will gander at the opulent interior of the Euphrasian Basilica.

 DAY 5: Rovinj Relaxation